anodyne/nova/README.md

 * fixed bug where error was thrown when submitting a log comment (#78)
 * fixed bug where error was thrown when submitting a post comment (#79) - would also affect sending post save and post delete emails as well
 * fixed bug where the submit button on the contact form didn't work (#80)
+* fixed bug where the character bio editing didn't work with character selection (#73)

 Version History
 ---------------